-

 9 Body

-When warmed by breathing, the tea transmits a soft woody-nutty aroma with a hint of dried clover carefully placed in cardboard boxes.
-After washing, cherry pits, dried leaves, and old dry wood are added.
+When warmed by the breath, the tea imparts a soft, woody, nutty aroma with a hint of dried clover, carefully placed in cardboard boxes.
+After washing, cherry pits, dried leaves, and old, dry wood are added.

-The taste of the brewed tea is rich, thick, silky.
-The taste has a woody-nutty profile with a slight bitterness.
-As the number of steeps increases, the infusion becomes watery with a nutty dominant taste.
-This puerh withstands 6 steeps at a ratio of 7-10 g of tea per 150-200 ml of Yixing clay teapot with thick walls or gaiwan.
+The brewed tea has a rich, thick, and silky flavor.
+It has a woody-nutty profile with a slight bitterness.
+As you steep it more, the infusion becomes watery with a nutty flavor.
+This pu-erh tea should be steeped for six times at a ratio of 7-10 g of tea per 150-200 ml in a thick-walled Yixing clay teapot or gaiwan.

-The finished infusion is dark red-brown in color, leaving a rich aftertaste with a pleasant bitterness and nuances of walnut.
+The finished infusion is dark red-brown in color, leaving a rich aftertaste with a pleasant bitterness and hints of walnut.

-Shu puer "Imperial Menghai" from the "Zhoushi" plant acts gently, gradually tones, gives strength and energy, lifts the mood, sets a directed vector of high-quality attention.
+Shu pu-erh "Imperial Menghai" from the Zhoushi factory acts gently, gradually toning, giving strength and energy, uplifting the mood, and setting a directional vector of high-quality attention.

 |